linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 ```

-The first edition of this book, published in 1994, was written by Frank

-Fabozzi and Franco Modigliani, the 1985 recipient of the Nobel Memorial

-Prize in Economic Sciences.
-In the Preface to the first edition, they wrote

-that the prior 30 years had been a time of profound, indeed revolutionary,

-change in the financial markets and institutions of the world.
-The hallmarks

-- f that change were innovation, globalization, and deregulation.
-Since 1994,
-those forces have actually gathered more strength, and the financial
-landscape continues to undergo large and visible changes around the globe.
-Their purpose in writing the book was to instruct students about this
-fascinating revolution.
-They described the wide array of financial
-instruments that are now available for investing, funding operations, and
-controlling the wide range of financial risks.
-Each type of financial
-instrument was shown to be a response to the needs of borrowers, lenders,
-and investors, who manage assets and liabilities in a world of constantly
-changing interest rates, asset prices, regulatory constraints, and international
-competition and opportunities.
-The book devoted a considerable amount of
-space to explaining how the world's key financial institutions manage their
-assets and liabilities and how innovative financial instruments support that
-management.
-The focus on the actual practices of financial institutions was
-particularly beneficial to students who will inevitably have to respond to
-changes in those institutions and their environment.

-This is the fifth edition of the book.
-The fourth edition was published in

-2009.
-Given the significant changes in various aspects of the global

-financial markets, this edition is a substantial revision of the fourth edition.
+The first edition of this book, published in 1994, was written by Frank Fabozzi and Franco Modigliani, the 1985 recipient of the Nobel Memorial Prize in Economic Sciences.
+In the Preface to the first edition, they wrote that the prior 30 years had been a time of profound, indeed revolutionary, change in the financial markets and institutions of the world.
+The hallmarks of that change were innovation, globalization, and deregulation.
+Since 1994, those forces have actually gathered more strength, and the financial landscape continues to undergo large and visible changes around the globe.
+Their purpose in writing the book was to instruct students about this fascinating revolution.
+They described the wide array of financial instruments that are now available for investing, funding operations, and

 The table on pages xix–xxi compares the fourth edition to this new edition.

-The overriding emphasis when revising the book was to make it more

-global centric—hence the addition of the word "Global" in the book's new

-title.
-Consequently, the U.S. financial market is still covered in considerable

-detail, but we describe non-U.S. financial markets as well.
-For practical

-reasons, it is not possible for us to include a detailed discussion of every

-country's financial market.
-Instead, we show how the financial markets of

-- ther countries may be similar to or differ significantly from that of the U.S.
-market.
+The overriding emphasis when revising the book was to make it more global centric—hence the addition of the word "Global" in the book's new title.
+Consequently, the U.S. financial market is still covered in considerable detail, but we describe non-U.S. financial markets as well.
+For practical reasons, it is not possible for us to include a detailed discussion of every country's financial market.
+Instead, we show how the financial markets of other countries may be similar to or differ significantly from that of the U.S. market.

 Frank J. Fabozzi